La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <td>I notice no tables.
 </td></tr>
 <tr>
-<td style="text-align:right;"><b>ko carna gi'e muvdu le pritu .i le jubme cu crane le cmalu dinju .i le fonxa cu cpana le jubme .i ji'a ko jgari le penbi .e le pelji .i le za'u dacti cu cpana si'a le jubme .i ba ku ko bevri le ci dacti le zdani gi'e punji fi le kumfa pe mi</b>
+<td style="text-align:right;"><b>ko carna gi'e muvdu le pritu .i le jubme cu crane le cmalu dinju .i le fonxa cu cpana le jubme .i ji'a ko jgari le penbi .e le pelji .i le za'u dacti cu cpana si'a le jubme .i ba ku ko bevri le ci dacti le zdani gi'e punji fi le sledi'u pe mi</b>
 </td>
 <td>Turn and move to the right.
 The table is in front of a small building.
 The phone is on top of the table.
 Also, take a pencil and a paper.
 They are similarly on top of the table.
 Then bring the three things home and put them to my room.
 </td></tr>